Last Updated on June 21, 2024 by UX World

 It’s critical to stick the error message on top of the current view, or else the message will be hidden if the user has already scrolled down the page for a large table.

-A single error message will show the detail of errors if it occurs on multiple rows.
+A single error message will show the details of the error if it occurs on multiple rows.
 The error message will be removed when the user removes all the incorrect entries in the table.

 Changing the row color